Mr Omar Tillo

 It may take up to four weeks for you to notice a decrease in snoring.

 Radiofrequency palatoplasty is a surgical procedure which uses electrical currents to stiffen and shrink the back of the roof of the mouth, known as the soft palate and uvula.
+This helps to reduce snoring.

 It is not necessary to surgically treat snoring, however, sometimes it may have an excessively negative impact on your and your partner’s life and sleeping pattern.